The Best Running Sunglasses

 Although Oakley makes many of the best sports sunglasses, including several great options for running, it didn’t actually have running-specific sunnies in its range until 2023 when it launched the Corridor and Actuator sunglasses.
 The Corridor is the sportier set of the two, with a lightweight design and a large lens that allows for a wide field of vision.

 When the Corridor landed I was surprised at how stylish the design is, to the point where I was happy wearing them as casual sunglasses too, though that might depend on how spicy a frame/lens colour combo you opt for.
-The Prizm lenses are excellent, with each best suited to certain conditions and landscapes – I tested the Prizm Road lens with the Corridor, which helps you spot hazards like cracks and potholes on the road ahead.
+The Prizm lenses are excellent, with each best suited to certain conditions and landscapes—I tested the Prizm Road lens with the Corridor, which helps you spot hazards like cracks and potholes on the road ahead.

 (Image credit: Nick Harris-Fry / Future)

-Best budget running sunglasses
+Best prescription running sunglasses

 Specifications